Taz (wrestler): Color commentator; departure (2002–2009)

-In February 2006, Taz and his SmackDown! broadcasting partner, Michael Cole, hosted a week-long trial run of a show on Howard 101 on Sirius Satellite Radio, but the show was not picked up.
+In February 2006, Tazz and his SmackDown! broadcasting partner, Michael Cole, hosted a week-long trial run of a show on Howard 101 on Sirius Satellite Radio, but the show was not picked up.
 He also hosted a talk show on 92.3 Free FM at sporadic intervals between late summer 2006 and early 2007, but it was not picked up and the station changed formats, replacing all post morning programming with music.
-On June 11, 2006, Taz wrestled his final match to date, defeating his former rival Jerry Lawler at ECW One Night Stand.
+On June 11, 2006, Taz returned to the ring to squash former rival Jerry Lawler at ECW One Night Stand.

-During the recording of the April 29, 2008 episode of ECW, Taz's broadcast partner Mike Adamle abruptly walked off set prior to the main event.
-Moments later, after reading the promo for the upcoming pay-per-view, Taz walked out as well, leaving the main event with no commentators.
-On December 13, 2010, Taz joined Right After Wrestling and said that it "pisses him off" when companies try to re-create the original ECW.
+During the recording of the April 29, 2008 episode of ECW, Tazz's broadcast partner Mike Adamle abruptly walked off set prior to the main event.
+Moments later, after reading the promo for the upcoming pay-per-view, Tazz walked out as well, leaving the main event with no commentators.
+On December 13, 2010, Tazz joined Right After Wrestling and said that it "pisses him off" when companies try to re-create the original ECW.
 He stated that the original ECW worked because "It was that era, that group of people, that leader in Paul Heyman.
 We were that little engine that could."

-In August 2008, Taz filled in for Mick Foley as a color commentator on the SmackDown brand after Edge attacked Foley in the previous week, while Raw wrestler Matt Striker filled in for Taz on the ECW brand.
-When Foley left the company, Taz became the permanent color commentator for the SmackDown brand once again.
-On April 3, 2009, WWE announced that Taz left WWE when his contract had expired before WrestleMania 25.
+In August 2008, Tazz filled in for Mick Foley as a color commentator on the SmackDown brand after Edge attacked Foley in the previous week, while Raw wrestler Matt Striker filled in for Tazz on the ECW brand.
+When Foley left the company, Tazz became the permanent color commentator for the SmackDown brand once again.
+On April 3, 2009, WWE announced that Tazz had left WWE when his contract had expired before WrestleMania 25.
 Two days later after his departure from WWE, his WWE.com profile was moved from the active SmackDown roster list to the alumni list for a short time before being completely removed, and confirming his departure from the company.